-ASE is not a prompt chain runner.
+ASE is not a prompt-chain runner.
 It sits above your code-intelligence providers, your live coordination service, your graph evidence store, and your model-specific coding agents — and gives the engineering lead one product surface for the full lifecycle of an agent constellation working on a real codebase.

 Each authority boundary is a contract, not a black box — you can swap providers without rewriting your control plane.